VCurry20/pands-project/README.md

 ![alt text](https://github.com/VCurry20/pands-project/blob/main/Images/Irissetosa.wildflowerorg.jpg)
 [12]

 This is an Iris which grows in Alaska, Maine, Canada, and parts of Asia.
-Although it is poisonous it has been used, when cooked, by various Peoples throough out the World for both food and for medicinal reasons.
+Although it is poisonous it has been used, when cooked, by various Peoples throughout the World for both food and for medicinal reasons.
 It is currently on a red list of endangered Japanese plants.
 [13]

 <br/>